 This study examines the incentives that influence strategic cost allocation and the resulting outcomes within the nonprofit organ transplantation system in the United States.
-Using comprehensive data from annual Organ Procurement Organizations' (OPOs) cost reports, obtained under the Freedom of Information Act, and supplemented with data from additional sources, we conducted a thorough analysis of the costs associated with organ procurement.
-We employ a variance decomposition analysis to examine the costs of the four most sought-after organs (kidneys, livers, hearts, and lungs) and find that the cost allocation by OPOs differs between organs with prices negotiated in real-time and kidneys, which are fully reimbursed through end-of-year reconciliations.
-These results indicate that OPOs engage in cost-shifting practices, highlighting the mechanism that enables OPOs to potentially shift costs to kidneys.
-Our paper contributes to the prior healthcare and accounting research by providing a comprehensive financial analysis of the organ procurement system and by demonstrating that different reimbursement policies, such as real-time pricing and end-of-year reconciliation, may result in different cost patterns.
+Using comprehensive data from annual Organ Procurement Organizations' (OPOs) cost reports, we conducted an analysis of the costs associated with organ procurement.
+We employ a variance decomposition analysis to examine the costs of the four most sought-after organs (kidneys, livers, hearts, and lungs) and find that the cost allocation by OPOs differs between organs with prices set according to a predetermined fee schedule and reimbursed by public and private insurances and kidneys, which are fully reimbursed by Medicare through end-of-year reconciliations.
+Our research shows the mechanism that enables OPOs to potentially engage in cost-shifting practices from different organs to kidneys.
+Our paper provides a comprehensive financial analysis of the organ procurement system by demonstrating that different reimbursement policies may result in different cost allocation patterns.

-Introduction
+1 Introduction

 This study examines the incentives that influence strategic cost allocation and the resulting outcomes within the nonprofit organ transplantation system in the United States.
 In light of recent congressional investigations into the organ procurement industry's performance, finances, and conflicts of interest by both the House Oversight Committee 1 and the Senate Finance Committee, ^{2,3} this paper delves into cost allocations among the four most sought-after organs: kidneys, livers, hearts, and lungs.
-We propose an empirical framework for understanding cost allocation in a setting where profit is not the primary goal and multiple reimbursement methods exist.
-Specifically, we examine whether variations in reimbursement mechanisms for different organ types, notably kidneys, may lead to distinct patterns of cost allocation.
-The hypothesis we propose posits that Organ Procurement Organizations' (OPOs) cost allocation differs between organs whose prices are negotiated in real-time versus kidneys, which are fully cost-reimbursed with end-of-year reconciliations.
+We propose an empirical framework for understanding cost allocation in a setting where profit is not the primary goal, multiple reimbursement methods exist, and when reimbursement is available through commercial insurance and Medicare.
+Specifically, we examine whether variations in reimbursement mechanisms for different organ types, may lead to distinct patterns of cost allocation.
+The hypothesis we propose posits that Organ Procurement Organizations' (OPOs) cost allocation differs between organs whose prices are negotiated in real-time with transplant centers versus kidneys, which are fully cost-reimbursed by public insurer (Medicare) with end-of-year reconciliations.

 The key players in the U.S. organ transplantation system are 57 OPOs.4 Of these, 51 are independent, private, nonprofit organizations, and six are hospital-based.
 OPOs operate under federal contracts and are responsible for providing all deceased donor organs to the nation's 287 transplant centers.
 Each OPO must be a member of the Organ Procurement Transplantation Network (OPTN), which manages the waiting list for potential recipients and sets and oversees the rules for organ allocation nationwide.
 Currently, over 107,000 people are on the U.S. organ transplant waitlist.
 On average, 150 people are added daily, and approximately 7,500 individuals on the waitlist die each year (DeRoos et al. 2021).
 The organ procurement industry operates under the oversight of the Centers for Medicare & Medicaid Services (CMS) and is governed by the National Organ Transplant Act of 1984.
-This legislation outlines two primary aspects of OPO operations: firstly, each OPO holds exclusive rights to recover deceased donor organs within its designated service area; secondly, OPOs predominantly determine their reimbursement rates for transplanted organs.
-Notably, OPOs receive full reimbursement from the CMS for all costs
+This legislation outlines two primary aspects of OPO operations: firstly, each OPO holds exclusive rights to recover deceased donor organs within its